BenderRobotics/brest/docs/usage.rst

 The second configuration file is project specific.
 This configuration file is not mandatory and its location can be specified using absolute path passed to ``project_config=`` keyword argument.
 This config will be merged with user specific config.
-User config overrides and adds items to project specific config.
+User config overwrites and adds items to project specific config.

-The first parameter ``project`` indicate what project you want to use from configuration file.
+The first parameter ``project=`` indicates what project you want to use from configuration file.
+[changed in version 0.0.17: ``projects=`` now accepts a list of projects, which allows you to initialize multiple projects at once]

 After you have created your configuration file, you can use it in Brest by instancing the :class:`~brest.Resources` class::